AdobeDocs/experience-manager-65.en/help/assets/meta-ref.md

 ## Dublin Core {#dublin-core}

 Dublin Core metadata provides a standardized set of conventions for describing assets to make them easier to find.
-In Assets, the Dublin Core describes digital assets including video, sound, images, and documents.
+In [!DNL Assets], the Dublin Core describes digital assets including video, sound, images, and documents.

 The simple Dublin Core Metadata Element Set (DCMES) contains 15 metadata elements as listed in the following table.
 Each Dublin Core element is optional and can be repeated.
 You can add or delete Dublin Core metadata information as you would for media type-specific metadata.